PixelIndieDev/Disable_HandsFree_Telephony_Bluetooth_Windows/README.md

 ------------------------------

-## Experimental Method: Actual Permanent Hands-Free Telephony Disable
+## Experimental Method: Actual permanent Hands-Free Telephony disabling
 This method prevents Windows Update from automatically re-enabling Hands-Free Telephony by restricting the SYSTEM account's ability to modify the specific registry's.

 > [!CAUTION]